rtous/deepquake/README.md

 We call "pre-pre-processing" the process of adapting the raw data provided by the experts into this structure and the proper file formats.
 The datasets that you will find in the repo are already pre-pre-processed.
 However, if you need to include a new dataset you should consider the requirements described in the following subsections.

 NOTE: Currently the input data is part of the repository for convenience.
 If these data would become too big we would remove them.
-Currently the data includes:

-### 2.1.1 .mseed files
+### 1.2.1 .mseed files

 Requirements of the "mseed" folder of a dataset: